 One element of product environmental impact which can be overlooked is the packaging.
-It is a key customer touch point and can often be costly from both financial and environmental perspectives.
+It is a key customer touchpoint and can often be costly from both financial and environmental perspectives.

 After reviewing a number of options, we chose an inner packaging tray made of 100% organic pulp, sourced mostly from waste materials, making it completely recyclable.
 Due to the highly engineered design, which utilized both the material and the air around it to provide a buffer for the product, the packaging is now almost 40% lighter than its predecessor.
 This reduction in weight helped us improve resource efficiency, making the packages more efficient to transport as more boxes could fit on a pallet for shipment.
-Coupled with the use of an organic waste (bagasse) in the raw material, the end result was a Horizon packaging solution with a reduced environmental impact of over 30%.
+Coupled with the use of organic waste in the raw material, the end result was packaging with a reduced environmental impact of over 30%.

 As a result, in 2016, almost 1.3 million set-top boxes with the new packaging were distributed across 6 markets, with more than 450 tons of unnecessary packaging material avoided, proof that the multi-stakeholder LCA-TCO approach is helping us to cut waste and cost across our operations.